 Step 5 - Replace the dipstick and fill the engine with new oil through the oil fill port—the cap is marked “oil.”

 Some engines have a special drain tube fit to the oil pan.
 You pull this tube out the bilge drain and drain the engine without ever dropping a drip on the bilge.
 Some outboards have comparably simple drainage mechanisms as well.
 Check your owner manual for the exact procedure.

 Be sure to use marine grade oil in your boat engine.
 Boat engines work much harder than car engines and automotive oil isn't made to protect marine engines.

-You should also remove the propeller several times during the season to make sure discarded fishing line hasn't become wrapped around the propeller shaft.
-If it has, have your dealer inspect the gear case, because fishing line can cause gear case leaks and gear case service is NOT a do-it-yourself job.
+If you have an outboard or stern drive boat you should check the propeller as part of your pre-launch routine.
+Use a deep well socket to remove the propeller several times during the season to make sure discarded fishing line hasn't become wrapped around the propeller shaft.
+If it has, have your dealer inspect the gear case because fishing line can cause gear case leaks and that is not a do-it-yourself job.

 While you have the propeller off, inspect it for nicks, dents and other signs of damage.
 It’s alright if your prop is missing paint, but send it out for repairs if you find signs of impact.
 The smallest dent can cause your boat to lose performance and burn excessive fuel.
 A damaged prop also can vibrate, putting too much stress on bearings and seals causing additional damage.